 Starting with your next interaction, whether in-person, over the phone or online, begin building that essential foundation of rock-star customer service.
 Offer a friendly smile, a warm greeting, and a caring attitude.
 Genuinely go the extra mile and try to truly understand and connect with the other person.

-And if you really want to go all the way, download my best practice approach to service management whitepaper.
-It’s an article I once wrote for a service management conference.
+And if you really want to go all the way, watch my best practice approach to service management online course.
 It’ll help you find quick wins and implement value for your customers, faster.
 Over the years, I’ve helped many customers around the world implement these service management principles to help them take better care of their clients.
 It’s why today I have zero tolerance for poor customer service.